 Also, in previous years, PNC Bank was known for operating limited hours (usually open until around noon) at branches that were shared with supermarkets.
-This year, PNC Bank said that these supermarket branches would be closed for Thanksgiving.
+But, PNC Bank said that these supermarket branches will be closed for Thanksgiving.

-Knowing that banks will be closed for the holiday, you should get a head start on any financial chores that need to be completed by Nov.
-28.
+Knowing that banks will be closed for the holiday, you should get a head start on any financial chores that need to be completed.